 Roy Moore accuser admits she wrote part of yearbook inscription attributed to Alabama Senate candidate

-One of the women who accused Alabama Senate candidate Roy Moore of making advances on her when she was a teen and he a local prosecutor admitted Friday to writing part of the yearbook inscription she offered as proof, a new crack in her story that gives Moore an opening to attack her credibility.
+One of the women who accused Alabama Senate candidate Roy Moore of making advances on her when she was a teen and he was a local prosecutor admitted Friday to writing part of the yearbook inscription she'd offered as proof, a new crack in her story that gives Moore an opening to attack her credibility.

-Beverly Young Nelson told ABC News she added the date and place in the inscription in her high school yearbook that she and famed attorney Gloria Allred presented as proof the then-30-something Moore sought an inappropriate relationship with her in the late 1970s.
-Nelson still insisted that Moore wrote most of the message and signed the inscription, but said she made “notes” to it.
+Beverly Young Nelson admitted to ABC News that she added “notes” beneath what she says is Roy Moore’s signature in her high school yearbook – an inscription that she and famed attorney Gloria Allred presented as proof the then-30-something Moore sought an inappropriate relationship with her in the late 1970s.
+The “notes” below the signature appear to be the handwritten date and location.
+Nelson still insisted that Moore wrote most of the message.

 “Beverly, he did sign your yearbook?"
 ABC’s Tom Llamas asked her.